grafana/writers-toolkit/docs/sources/write/style-guide/word-list/index.md

 Use this rather than _modal_ or _dialog_.

-This guidance intentionally differs from Google style guide advice which prefers just [_dialog_](https://developers.google.com/style/word-list#dialog) because _dialog box_ is a user friendly term that's easy to understand.
+This guidance intentionally differs from Google style guide advice, which prefers just [_dialog_](https://developers.google.com/style/word-list#dialog) because _dialog box_ is a user-friendly term that's easy to understand.

 <!-- vale Grafana.YES = NO -->